jsantos984/Floyd-s-algorithm/README.md

 ## Floyd´s project Overview

 The goal of this project is to implement the Floyd´s algorithm, using Python.
-Floyd´s algorithm is used to search the shortest way between  all nodes in a graph
+Floyd´s algorithm is used to search the shortest way between  all nodes in a graph.
+Use cases:
+- Transportation networks – find the fastest route between all pairs of cities or stations.
+- Social networks – determine degrees of separation between all users in the network.

 ## Setup Instructions for Floyd´s Algorithm